-Andrew has been involved within the building industry for over 25 years and in that time has been involved with several large scale unit developments, land developments and built many spec homes.
-Andrew has been a member of HIA and QMBA in Queensland for almost 20 years and has a builders licence in Victoria and Queensland.
+Andrew has been involved within the building industry for over 25 years.
+In that time he has been involved with several large scale unit developments, land developments and constructed many spec homes.
+Andrew has been a member of HIA and QMBA in Queensland for almost 20 years and has a builder's licence in Victoria and Queensland.

-Andrew has a 24 year history with Tamawood, 18 years as a highly successful franchisor in Cairns and Townsville.
+Andrew has a 25 year history with Tamawood, 19 years as a highly successful franchisor in Cairns and Townsville.

-Andrew has been a Non-executive Director of Tamawood Limited for the past 14 years and is a Director of the Group's Dixon Homes NSW operations.
+Andrew has been a Non-executive Director of Tamawood Limited for the past 15 years and is a Director of the Group's Dixon Homes NSW operations.
 Andrew is an active board member and keenly provides practical ideas and innovative solutions to executive management and board members on marketing and product design matters, as well as franchisee issues.
 Andrew is a member of the Group's Audit Committee and Risk Management Committee.